-Temperature Temperature affects the behaviour of materials.
-Some materials are easier to work with at specific temperatures, while extreme temperatures can impact the curing, drying, or setting processes in crafts like pottery, concrete work, or metalworking Humidity Humidity and wetting levels affect the drying times of materials like paint, glue, or Gravity Gravity plays an important role in techniques that involve viscous materials, such as molten glass.
+Temperature affects the behaviour of materials.
+Some materials are easier to work with Temperature at specific temperatures, while extreme temperatures can impact the curing, drying, or setting processes in crafts like pottery, concrete work, or metalworking.
+Llumidity Humidity and wetting levels affect the drying times of materials like paint, glue, or Humidity finishes.
+Moreover, they affect the workability of materials, such as in the case of clay.
+Gravity plays an important role in techniques that involve viscous materials, such as Gravity molten glass.
 For example, in glass blowing practitioners usually have to continuously rotate the glass body, to counter the effect of gravity.

-3.3 Material properties
+3.3.
+Material properties